 The Asia Pacific region is experiencing rapid political, social, economic, and environmental change.
 Some countries in the region lead the world in economic growth, while others lag behind.
 Some boast long and well-established democratic traditions, while others struggle with issues of governance and human rights.
 And everywhere, policymakers are dealing with environmental challenges, population change, health risks, pressure for greater political participation, and uncertainties in the global economy.

-The Pacific Regional Integrated Sciences and Assessment Program (www.PacificRISA.org) supports integrated research across the social and physical sciences to expand the options of decision-makers facing climate variability and change.
+Pacific RISA, the Pacific Regional Integrated Sciences and Assessments Program (www.PacificRISA.org), supports integrated research across the social and physical sciences to expand the options of decision-makers facing climate variability and change.
 Pacific RISA is one of 11 programs in the United States funded by the National Oceanic and Atmospheric Administration (NOAA).
-The team at the East-West Center has taken a lead role in the production of the Pacific Islands Regional Climate Assessment (PIRCA), bringing together almost 100 scientific experts and practitioners to generate an integrated report that can be used by communities to create more sustainable and environmentally sound plans in multiple spheres.

-The National Transfer Accounts (NTA) project is a collaboration between the East-West Center, the Center for the Economics and Demography of Aging at the University of California Berkeley, and national and regional organizations in 37 countries in Africa, Asia, Europe, and North and South America.
-By providing estimates of income, consumption, saving, and both public and private transfers for specific age groups, NTA adds an important dimension to measures of Gross Domestic Product (GDP) and other widely used economic indicators.
-These estimates provide insights into the financial and welfare consequences of alternative policies on taxation, pensions, healthcare, education, and other social programs.
+The National Transfer Accounts (NTA) project is a collaboration between the East-West Center, the Center for the Economics and Demography of Aging at the University of California Berkeley, and national and regional organizations in more than 50 countries in Africa, Asia, Europe, and North and South America.
+By providing estimates of income, consumption, saving, and both public and private transfers for specific age groups, NTA adds an important dimension to measures of Gross Domestic Product (GDP) and other economic indicators.
+NTA estimates provide insights into the financial and welfare consequences of alternative policies related to taxation, pensions, healthcare, education, and other social programs.

-Other research looks at the rise of China and its impact on security in the Asia Pacific region.
+Other research looks at the Impact of the Rise of China on Region Security in Asia and the Pacific.
 This work includes assessment of the prospects for peace or conflict in the South China Sea.